LibraryCarpentry/lc-open-refine/_episodes/04-faceting-and-filtering.md

 >4.
 Include a value and then look at top to invert inclusion.
 {: .checklist}

-To select a single value, just click the relevant line in the facet To select multiple values click the "Include" option on the appropriate line in the facet (which only appears when you mouse over the line)

 >## Which licences are used for articles in this file?
 > Use a `text facet` for the `licence` column and answer these questions:
 >